Bed Sheets

 Weavve’s TENCEL™ Fitted Sheet Set Bed Sheets in Sand Taupe

 Before we talk about what TENCEL™ is, an important thing to note is that TENCEL™ is a brand name, much like how VELCRO® is one as well.
-TENCEL™ was produced by an Austrian company called Lenzing AG, which produces a variety of semi-synthetic fibers such as modal and lyocell.
-The first Modal fiber was launched in 1945 while the first Lyocell fiber was first introduced in 1991, where Lenzing revolutionized the world of botanical cellulose fibers.
+TENCEL™ was produced by an Austrian company called Lenzing AG, which produces a variety of semi-synthetic fibres such as modal and lyocell.
+The first Modal fibre was launched in 1945 while the first Lyocell fibre was first introduced in 1991, where Lenzing revolutionized the world of botanical cellulose fibres.

 Weavve’s TENCEL™ Classic Set Bed Sheets in Cloud White